herohiralal/HiraTools/readme.md

 ## Contents

  - **[Extension Methods](HiraTools/Extension%20Methods)**
+ > Some extension methods and static methods to cut down on the boilerplate.

  - **[HiraCoroutines](HiraTools/HiraCoroutines)**
+ > A template singleton that does nothing else.

  - **[HiraEvents](HiraTools/HiraEvents)**
+ > Boilerplate child classes of UnityEvents.

  - **[HiraLogger](HiraTools/HiraLogger)**
+ > Conditional logging, using scripting define symbols.
+More boilerplate.

  - **[HiraPoolTool](HiraTools/HiraPoolTool)**
+ > A pooling solution.

  - **[HiraPoolTool-Addressable](HiraTools-Addressables/HiraPoolTool)**
+ > A pooling solution ft.
+Addressables.

  - **[HiraSaves](HiraTools/HiraSaves)**
+ > Persistent saving solution.

  - **[HiraTimer](HiraTools/HiraTimer)**
+ > A better version of Unity MonoBehaviour's Invoke calls.

  - **[HiraTweener](HiraTools/HiraTweener)**
+ > Tweening library with a sharp focus on ease of use, so you can do a lot of things from the Inspector itself.

  - **[ScriptableObject Variables](HiraTools/ScriptableObject%20Variables)**
+ > ScriptableObject Variables, like the ones from Ryan Hipple's Unite Austin 2017 talk.
+Also includes some extra functionality.

  - **[SerializedInstance](HiraTools/SerializedInstance)**
+ > Too long to explain, LOL.

 # Created by Rohan.